shawndibble/TokenBar/README.md

 # Token Bar
-This is a Foundry VTT module for pulling *every* player to a specific scene.
-If you have a large party and they are across various scenes, this adds a shortcut to pull the party together quickly  and easily.
+This is a FoundryVTT module for the 5e system.
+It populates an action bar for the token you have selected.
+The information contains buttons to roll equipment, spells, skills, ability checks and saves.

 # Installation
 1. Inside Foundry's Configuration and Setup screen, go to **Add-on Modules**